patrickaod/Little-Origami/README.md

  - **Add Visual Ques**

-   - Add visual ques to the flip-cars, to make the more apparent that they flip.
+   - Add visual ques to the flip-cards, to make the more apparent that they flip.

 ## Tools & Technologies Used